 Long before earning his law degree, George Morris had an interest in local government operations.
 As a municipal manager and as a member of the municipal utilities authority, George gained first-hand experience of the complexities and challenges facing local government administrators.
 He also served as a legislative staff member in the United States House of Representatives.
 This practical experience provided a natural segue into municipal and government relations law.

-George presently serves as township solicitor for Southampton Township, Lumberton Township, Mount Laurel Township and Springfield Township, board solicitor for Franklin Township Fire District #3, Haddon Township Fire District and the Tabernacle Fire Company, as well as municipal prosecutor for multiple municipalities in Burlington County.
+George presently serves as township solicitor for Southampton Township, Mount Laurel Township and Springfield Township, board solicitor for Franklin Township Fire District #3, Haddon Township Fire District, Harrison Township Fire District, and multiple fire companies, as well as municipal prosecutor for multiple municipalities in Burlington County.

 George has extensive experience with handling complex matters concerning all aspects of municipal, fire and school district governmental matters.
 He has unique expertise in multiple areas including handling public records and public meeting acts compliance, open space initiatives, acquisition, and regulatory oversight helping clients work through administrative hurdles to protect and preserve open space, recreation, farmland and historic locations.
 George is also frequently requested to handle complex matters regarding the New Jersey Open Public Records Act and matters pertaining to New Jersey election laws.

 With George’s extensive practical and legal background in municipal government he is frequently requested to intervene on complex bidding challenges and contract reviews involving government entities.
 He has represented both public and private clients in litigation involving public bidding and contract laws including the New Jersey Local Public Contracts Law and the Public Schools Contract Law.